nlouis1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that sets the mode of the file hello the same as olleh’s mode adds execute permission to all subdirectories of the current directory Write a script that changes the owner to vincent and the group owner to staff
+Write a script that sets the mode of the file hello the same as olleh’s mode adds execute permission to all subdirectories of the current directory Write a script that changes the owner to vincent and the group owner to staff Write a script that changes the owner and the group owner of _hello to vincent and staff respectively